JoshMusick/social_computing_term_proj/README.md

 woman 2 preference list: [3, 5, 1, 4, 2] trimmed list: [1, 4]
 woman 3 preference list: [2, 3, 5, 4, 1] trimmed list: [2]
 woman 4 preference list: [3, 4, 5, 1, 2] trimmed list: [3]
-woman 5 preference list: [4, 5, 3, 1, 2] trimmed list: [4, 5, 3, 1]
+woman 5 preference list: [4, 5, 3, 1, 2] trimmed list: [4, 1]

-Note that simply trimming down the list this way doesn't remove all of the infeasible values.
-For example, woman 5 can never be matched with man 3 or 5 because other women are always matched with those men.
-We should be able to improve execution times by filtering more values from these trimmed down lists.

-4) Recurse over all possible matchings.
-For each matching:
-	i) Determine whether the matching is stable (many matchings found this way are not stable) ii) Calculate the score of the matching, maintaining a global copy of the matching that currently has the lowest score
+4) Starting with the man-optimal match:
+	a) Calculate the matching as the match vector for men (ex: [0,2,0,1])
+	b) Store this vector in a set of vectors representing stable matchings that have already been visited.
+If the vector is already present in that set, then return.
+	c) Calculate the cumulative score of the match.
+If the score is the lowest found so far, record the matching as the optimal.
+	d) Identify rotations in the data.
+For each rotation: repeat step #4 on this rotation

 5) Output the optimal matching along with its 'equity score'.